-History, charm & laidback pace: gay couples or friends will love relaxing in Culebra.
+History, charm, and laid-back pace: gay couples or friends will love relaxing in Culebra.

-Hilly and green and surrounded by beautiful turquoise water, Culebra is best known for natural splendors, notably several beautiful beaches and natural reserves.
-At the world-renowned sugar-white sand beach Flamenco Beach, you’ll find changing stations, bathroom facilities, food stands and bars.
-Snorkeling fans will enjoy Tamarindo Beach beautiful, serene, and carpeted with bits of coral and wave-smoothed stones (pack your water slippers).
-The rougher and wild area of Zoni Beach offers none of the amenities you’ll find at Flamenco Beach and which is best accessed by Jeep.
+Hilly and green and surrounded by beautiful turquoise water, Culebra is best known for natural splendors, notably several beautiful beaches, and natural reserves.
+At the world-renowned sugar-white sand beach Flamenco, you’ll find changing stations, bathroom facilities, food stands, and bars.
+Snorkeling fans will enjoy Tamarindo beach beautiful, serene, and carpeted with bits of coral and wave-smoothed stones (pack your water slippers).
+The rougher and wild area of Zoni beach offers none of the amenities you’ll find at Flamenco and which is best accessed by Jeep.

 Across from Zoni beach you’ll find limpid waters lapping the small islet of Culebrita, which offers the quintessential remote Caribbean beach experience and access to giant sea turtles.
 Finally, head to the super pristine Cayo Luis Peña Natural Reserve for walks, swims, and an exploration of coral reefs — accessible via private water taxi.

 You’ll find a few good restaurants in the main town of Dewey (or Culebra Town), including Zaco’s Tacos for tacos and other Mexican and Caribbean specialties; Mamacitas, a bit more upscale and pricey and located on the water; Restaurant Caracoles for some of the best seafood on the island; and a favorite spot for breakfast or a quick lunch, the family-run bakery Pandeli, which offers fresh-baked goodies starting early in the morning until they run out, and panini-style sandwiches.